pragma-/pbot/doc/VirtualMachine.md

 https://download.fedoraproject.org/pub/fedora/linux/releases/35/Server/x86_64/iso/Fedora-Server-netinst-x86_64-35-1.2.iso
 is the Fedora Stable net-installer ISO used in this guide.

-### Creating a new virtual machine
+### Create a new virtual machine
 To create a new virtual machine we'll use the `virt-install` command.

-First, ensure you are the `pbot-vm` user or that you have changed your current working directory to `pbot-vm`.
+* First, ensure you are the `pbot-vm` user or that you have changed your current working directory to `pbot-vm`.
+The Linux ISO downloaded earlier should be present in this location.

+Execute the following command:

-    $ virt-install --name=pbot-vm --disk=size=12,cache=none,driver.io=native,snapshot=external,path=vm.qcow2 --cpu=host --os-variant=fedora34 --graphics=spice,gl.enable=yes --video=virtio --location=Fedora-Server-netinst-x86_64-35-1.2.iso
+    host$ virt-install --name=pbot-vm --disk=size=12,cache=none,driver.io=native,snapshot=external,path=vm.qcow2 --cpu=host --os-variant=fedora34 --graphics=spice,gl.enable=yes --video=virtio --location=Fedora-Server-netinst-x86_64-35-1.2.iso

 If you are installing over an X-forwarded SSH session, strip the `,gl.enable=yes` part.
 Note that `disk=size=12` will create a 12 GB sparse file.
 Sparse means the file